 In 1981, the Women's National Basketball League began.

-In 1989, FIBA allowed professional NBA players to participate in the Olympics for the first time, opening up the competition to a new level of talent.
+In 1989, FIBA allowed professional NBA players to participate in the Olympics for the first time.

-Prior to the 1992 Summer Olympics, FIBA allowed European and South American teams to field professionals in the Olympics.
-The United States' dominance continued with the introduction of the original Dream Team.
+Prior to the 1992 Summer Olympics, only European and South American teams were allowed to field professionals in the Olympics.
+The United States introduced the original Dream Team, continuing their dominance.

 In 1997, the NBA-backed Women's National Basketball Association (WNBA) began.

-In 1998, the NBL shifted to the current summer season format (October–April) in an attempt to avoid competing directly against Australia's various football codes.
+In 1998, the NBL shifted to the current summer season format (October–April) to avoid competing directly against Australia's various football codes.

-In 2001, the NBA formed a developmental league, initially known as the National Basketball Development League, which later became the NBA D-League and then the NBA G League after a branding deal with Gatorade.
+In 2001, the NBA formed a developmental league, the National Basketball Development League, later known as the NBA D-League and then the NBA G League.

-At the 2004 Athens Olympics, the United States suffered its first Olympic loss while using professional players, falling to Puerto Rico and Lithuania in group games and being eliminated in the semifinals by Argentina.
-They eventually won the bronze medal.
+In the 2004 Athens Olympics, the United States suffered its first Olympic loss while using professional players, falling to Puerto Rico and Lithuania in group games, and being eliminated in the semifinals by Argentina.

 In early 2006, James Naismith's handwritten diaries were discovered by his granddaughter.
-The diaries revealed that Naismith was apprehensive about the new game he had invented.
+The diaries revealed Naismith's nervousness about the new game he invented.

-In June 2007, the WNBA signed a contract extension with ESPN.
+In June 2007, the WNBA signed a contract extension with ESPN from 2009 to 2016, which included first-ever rights fees to be paid to a women's professional sports league.

 In 2007, 3x3 basketball was first tested at the Asian Indoor Games in Macau.